Trusted WordPress tutorials, when you need them most.

 Other than that, you can also use descriptive text for image files, compress images, and add backlinks to boost rankings.
 For more tips and tricks, you can see our beginner’s guide to image SEO.

 We hope this article helped you easily add the title attribute to images in WordPress.
-You may also want to look at our ultimate guide on how to boost WordPress speed and performance and our expert pick of the best image compression plugins.
+You may also want to look at our ultimate guide on how to use AI to generate images in WordPress and our expert pick of the best image compression plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.